Artistic Influences on Picasso’s Demoiselles d’Avignon

 Matisse II: Le Bonheur de Vivre (The Joy of Life) 1906

 Matisse’s Bonheur de Vivre (The Joy of Life) is his next great leap forward.
 In this painting he revisits themes he had explored in Luxe, Calme et Volupté.
-This time he figures are set in a polychrome Fauvist landscape.
-Art historians point to Ingres’ The Turkish Bath (in the Louvre Museum) as an influence.
+This time the figures are set in a polychrome Fauvist landscape.

 Le Bonheur de Vivre (The Joy of Life) by Henri Matisse 1906.
 Nude figures pose, dance, embrace, play music and pick flowers in an idealised outdoor setting.
 The figures evoke a classical or Golden Age past.
 The canvas bathes in thrilling primary colour.
 All the details: figures, trees, horizon are schematised and simplified.